-- Incoming calls to the enterprise site from PSTN phones using the BT BV IP Connect, calls made to SIP and H.323 telephones at the enterprise. - Outgoing calls from the enterprise site completed via the BT BV IP Connect to PSTN destinations, calls made from SIP and H.323 telephones. - Calls using the G.711A, G.729 and G.726 codecs. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using G.711 pass-through and T.38 fax transmissions. - DTMF transmission using RFC 2833 with successful Voice Mail/Vector navigation for inbound and outbound calls. - Incoming and Outgoing PSTN calls to/from Avaya one-X® Communicator and Avaya EquinoxTM for Windows soft phones. - User features such as hold and resume, transfer, conference, call forwarding, etc. - Caller ID Presentation and Caller ID Restriction. - Call coverage and call forwarding for endpoints at the enterprise site. - Routing inbound vector call to call center agent queues. - Transmission and response of SIP OPTIONS messages sent by BT requiring Avaya response and sent by Avaya requiring BT response.
+- Incoming calls to the enterprise site from PSTN phones using the BT BV IP Connect, calls made to SIP and H.323 telephones at the enterprise. - Outgoing calls from the enterprise site completed via the BT BV IP Connect to PSTN destinations, calls made from SIP and H.323 telephones. - Incoming and Outgoing PSTN calls to/from Avaya one-X® Communicator and Avaya Workplace for Windows soft phones. - Calls using the G.711A, G.729 and G.711MU codec's. - Fax calls to/from a group 3 fax machine to a PSTN-connected fax machine using G.711 pass-through and T.38 fax transmissions. - DTMF transmission using RFC 2833 with successful Voice Mail/Vector navigation for inbound and outbound calls. - User features such as hold and resume, transfer, conference, call forwarding, etc. - Caller ID Presentation and Caller ID Restriction. - Call coverage and call forwarding for endpoints at the enterprise site. - Routing inbound vector call to call center agent queues. - Transmission and response of SIP OPTIONS messages sent by BT requiring Avaya response and sent by Avaya requiring BT response.